Small Loop Antenna

 Since the loop is electrically small, the current within the loop can be approximated as being constant along the loop, so that I= peak electric current along a loop antenna.

-The fields from a small circular loop are given by:
+The fields from a small circular loop are given by (note k=2pi/lambda):

 radiated fields from small circular loop antenna

-The variation of the pattern with direction is given by radiatin pattern for loop antenna, so that the radiation pattern of a small loop antenna has the same power pattern as that of a short dipole.
-However, the fields of a small dipole have the E- and H- fields switched relative to that of a short dipole; the E-field is horizontally polarized in the x-y plane.
+The variation of the radiation pattern with direction is given by radiatin pattern for loop antenna, so that the radiation pattern of a small loop antenna has the same power pattern as that of a short dipole.
+However, the fields of a small loop have the E- and H- fields switched relative to that of a short dipole antenna; the E-field is horizontally polarized in the x-y plane for a small loop.

-The small loop is often referred to as the dual of the dipole antenna, because if a small dipole had magnetic current flowing (as opposed to electric current as in a regular dipole), the fields would resemble that of a small loop.
+The small loop antenna is often referred to as the dual of the dipole antenna, because if a small dipole had magnetic current flowing (as opposed to electric current as in a regular dipole), the fields would resemble that of a small loop.
+Note that magnetic current is not a real thing, but if you imagine a flow of magnetic charge, the derived fields would be equivalent to a small loop antenna.

 While the short dipole has a capacitive impedance (imaginary part of impedance is negative), the impedance of a small loop is inductive (positive imaginary part).
 The radiation resistance (and ohmic loss resistance) can be increased by adding more turns to the loop.
 If there are N turns of a small loop antenna, each with a surface area S (we don't require the loop to be circular at this point), the radiation resistance for small loops can be approximated (in Ohms) by: